Mukeshthenraj/Mukeshthenraj/README.md

 - 🎓 Master's in Automation & Safety – University of Duisburg-Essen
 - 🤖 Focused on Machine Learning, Control Systems, and Data Analysis
 - 🧠 Passionate about AI-powered predictive control and real-time simulations
-- 🌍 Currently seeking opportunities in ML, Control Systems, or Embedded AI

 ---